Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 65 million years ago - 10 kilometer (6.2 mile) diameter impactor

 [Chicxulub Crater.
 Image credit: ???
-From http://giovanni-doomsday.blogspot.com/2009/04/chicxulub-crater.html] Chicxulub Crater
+From http://giovanni-doomsday.blogspot.com/2009/04/chicxulub-crater.html]

 [Chicxulub crater gravity map.
 Image credit: Geological Survey of Canada.
-From http://www.agu.org/sections/planets/Interview-with-Dr-Wasson.php] Chicxulub crater gravity map.
+From http://www.agu.org/sections/planets/Interview-with-Dr-Wasson.php]

-Most people believe that the cause of this change was the impact of a large asteroid at Chicxulub, off of the coast of what is now known as Yucatan, Mexico.
-There is the unmistakeable site of an ancient asteroid impact, a 180km (100 miles) circular crater filled with minerals that show the effects of high temperature and pressure, shock, and shattering.
-The gravity map on the left shows concentric rings due to the impact and the white dots label places where sinkholes are found, suggesting creation by subsidence of the crater wall.
+Most people believe that the cause of this change was the impact of a large asteroid at Chicxulub, off the coast of what is now Yucatan, Mexico (see map on left).
+The unmistakeable site of an ancient asteroid impact -- a 180km (100 miles) circular crater -- contains minerals that show the effects of high temperature and pressure, shock, and shattering.